 Folks want to talk mostly about their closets when it comes to decluttering their home.
 There is a central point here.
 An organized closet saves lots of time and money.
-Everyone spends sometime organizing what they will wear each day.
+Everyone spends some time organizing what they will wear each day.
 Out of all of the areas that I write about, most people ask me to help them declutter and organize the closet.
-No matter what you do for a living-an executive, and electrician, a stay at home mom.
+No matter what you do for a living-an executive, an electrician, a stay-at-home mom.
 Everyone needs to be able to go to their closets and see everything that they own in an organized fashion.
 Putting your closet in simple order is not as hard as it sounds.

 I know the feeling.
 You go to the closet a few months after you reorganized it only to find it cluttered again.
 What happened to that neat and tidy closet you decluttered a few months ago?
 How did it get this way again?
 Let me tell you that maintaining an organized closet does take some maintenance.
 But not hours.
 Just a few minutes each month using the Closet Organizing Checklist and you will be on your way to an organized closet with your favorite wardrobes at your fingertips!
 Let’s go through the simple Closet Organizing Checklist:

 1. Each family member takes ownership of their own closets.
 Make it a family affair!